Linearizability of Saturated Polynomials: Quadratic Perturbations and Linearizability

 The next proposition is the main result of this section, and it generalizes similar results by P{\'e}rez-Marco (see \cite{PerezMarco1997} or \cite{Geyer1998}) and Yoccoz \cite{Yoccoz1995}.
-P{\'e}rez-Marco used Hartogs' Theorem in his proof, here we give a proof using the formal linearization following Yoccoz. \begin{proposition} If an essentially quadratic family $f(a,z) = \lambda z + \sum\limits_{k=2}^\infty f_k(a) z^k$ is uniformly linearizable for $|a|\leq r$ then the quadratic polynomial $P(z) = \lambda z + z^2$ is linearizable. \end{proposition} \begin{proof} The idea of the proof is that $f(a,z)$ for large $|a|$ is conjugate to the quadratic polynomial, for small $|a|$ it is uniformly linearizable, and there is a ``maximum principle'' for linearization (in terms of $b=a^{-1}$) which yields linearizability of the quadratic polynomial.
-Define
+P{\'e}rez-Marco used Hartogs' Theorem in his proof, here we give a proof using the formal linearization following Yoccoz. \begin{proposition} If an essentially quadratic family $f(a,z) = \lambda z + \sum\limits_{k=2}^\infty f_k(a) z^k$ is uniformly linearizable for $|a|\leq r$ then the quadratic polynomial $F(z) = \lambda z + z^2$ is linearizable. \end{proposition} \begin{proof} The idea of the proof is that $f(a,z)$ for large $|a|$ is conjugate to the quadratic polynomial, for small $|a|$ it is uniformly linearizable, and there is a ``maximum principle'' for linearization (in terms of $b=a^{-1}$) which yields linearizability of the quadratic polynomial.
+In order to make sense of perturbations for large $a$, we pass to the flipped family